Jayya

-Jayya, Jia or Jeya is a Khokaran village of the Mandi Bahauddin District in the Punjab province of Pakistan.
-It has the postal code 50471.
-Its 15 km away from Mandi Bahauddin and some 3 km southeast of Chhimmon.
+Jayya also known as Jayya Sharif (Punjabi and Urdu: جیہ) is a village of Mandi Bahauddin District in the Punjab province of Pakistan.
+It has the postal code 50471 and is situated approximately 14 kilometers from Mandi Bahauddin, and around 3 kilometers southeast of Chhimmon.

 Jayya can be reached by the Sargodha Road and then following the Chimon Sahna Road from King Road.
 After getting close to the village, there are two access roads to it.
 One diverts from Rohi Wala stop while the other from Dera Fateh Muhammad.
 The former enters from the east of the village while the later from the west.

-It has an area of around 6.5 Sq km.
-Main economy of the village is dependent upon agriculture and related services.
-The secondary economical source of this village is services of its residents in different national and international areas.
+The village has an area of around 6.5 square kilometers and the main source of economy is agriculture and related services.
+In addition, some residents of the village provide services in different national and international areas, serving as a secondary economic source.

-The main crops cultivated in the village are sugar cane, rice and wheat.
-The cattle forming can be seen all around in the village.
+The main crops cultivated in the village are sugar cane, rice, and wheat, with cattle farming can be seen all around the village.